What Our Writers are Reading: Ridley Pearson

 Is there an author who reliably makes you laugh out loud – other than Dave, of course?

 Other than Dave?
 You are cruel!!
 He’s #1!!!
 Our band mate, Roy Blount, Jr. is another of the funniest writers I’ve read, along with Carl Hiaasen, a pal of Dave’s in Miami.

 * * *

-Check back at the beginning of each month for a new interview in which journalist Anne Taylor Fleming asks well-known writers about their favorite books.
+Check back each month for a new interview in which journalist Anne Taylor Fleming asks well-known writers about their favorite books.
 And if you’ve missed an interview, you can find it here too.